-Whether you’re building your investment strategy for the first time or revisiting it, these tips can help you manage your investments.
-We’ve also published a new guide that will help you work effectively with a registered investment advisor.
+Whether you’re building your investment strategy for the first time or revisiting it, these tips can help you manage your investments in the new year and beyond.

 #1.
 Identify as an Investor

 Are you already an investor?
 BCSC research indicates that many British Columbians have trouble seeing themselves as investors, even if they’re already investing.